What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Shooting Guard Devin Booker

-Power Forward Kevin Durant
+Small Forward Kevin Durant

 Center Nick Richards

 Acquired from the Charlotte Hornets on January 15, the Suns got a center who could contribute immediately to help their playoff chances.
 Richards had a double-double in his first game with the Suns, scoring 21 points and 11 rebounds in a 125-121 win over the Detroit Pistons.
 He became the first person in Suns' history to record a double-double off the bench.
 This performance helped him earn a spot in the starting lineup.
+As mentioned above, Richards is suffering from a right ankle sprain but is probable for their upcoming game against the Raptors.

 Examining the Phoenix Suns’ 2024-25 Bench